ljwoods2/tcr_format_parsers/README.md

 ```

 `job_name`: A unique name for the row for downstream use

 `cognate`: "true" or "false" string indicating if the triad binds or not

 `peptide`: The peptide's amino acid sequence

 `mhc_class`: "I" or "II"

 `mhc_<1/2>_chain`: "alpha"/"beta"/"heavy"/"light"

 `tcr_<1/2>_chain`: "alpha"/"beta"

 `<type>_<1/2>_species`: Species of origin for the chain ("human"/"mouse")

 `<type>_<1/2>_seq`: Amino acid sequence for the triad chain

+Additionally, for pMHC-only tasks, just exclude the tcr-related columns (for example, for use with [af3-nf](https://github.com/ljwoods2/af3-nf) pMHC-only prediction pipelines)

 ## Installation